With the release of “Nosferatu,” in just a few weeks’ time, let’s reignite this debate.

-In the mid-aughts, three filmmakers, Robert Eggers, Ari Aster and Jordan Peele, burst onto the indie scene with horror films that felt imprinted with their own unique DNA
+In the 2010s, three filmmakers — Robert Eggers, Ari Aster and Jordan Peele — burst onto the indie scene with horror films that felt imprinted with their own unique cinematic DNA.
+These are three idiosyncratic talents whose creative vision requires a degree of complete artistic control that modern Hollywood refuses to offer above a certain price point.

-Eggers, Aster and Peele have now directed three films each, they have also built up these hardened fan bases that will go and watch whatever films they do next.
-It helps that these filmmakers are very much ingrained in the horror genre, which has had a total resurgence the last 10 or so years, including at the arthouse.
+Not counting “Nosferatu,” Eggers, Aster and Peele have so far released three films each, and in the process built up these hardened fan bases that will go and watch whatever they do next.
+It helps that they make films very much ingrained in the horror genre, which has had a total resurgence these last 10 years, including, and especially, at the arthouse.

 Ari Aster (Hereditary, Midsommar, Beau is Afraid)